 - The total amount of "regular benefits" under all Health Expense Benefits will be figured.
 (This will be the amount that would be payable if there were no Medicare benefits.)
 If this is more than the amount Medicare provides for the expenses involved, this plan will pay the difference.
 Otherwise, this plan will pay no benefits.
 This will be done for each claim. - Charges used to satisfy a person's Part B deductible under Medicare will be applied under this plan in the order received by the plan.
-Two or more charges received at the same time will be applied starting with the largest first. - Medicare benefits will be taken into account for any person while he or she is eligible for Medicare.
-This will be done whether or not he or she is entitled to Medicare benefits. - Any rule for coordinating "other plan" benefits with those under this plan will be applied after this plan's benefits have been figured under the above rules.
-Any benefits under Medicare will not be deemed to be an "covered expense".
+Two or more charges received at the same time will be applied starting with the largest first. - Medicare benefits will be taken into account for any person while they are eligible for Medicare.
+This will be done whether or not they are entitled to Medicare benefits. - Any rule for coordinating "other plan" benefits with those under this plan will be applied after this plan's benefits have been figured under the above rules.
+Any benefits under Medicare will not be deemed to be a "covered expense".